 Grace Hills Church.
 This Protestant church website starts with the thing that captures the attention of visitors — the church website headlines.
 It shows the Identity of the church.
 On the central banner, you can see the What to expect button, so it lets visitors get acquainted with all the values of the church and what you may expect when you visit Grace Hills Church.
 The homepage is not overloaded with text — that is a great advantage.

 Church on the Move.
 The church website focuses on images and videos more to deliver as much visual content as possible to a new visitor.
 Well, mind that high-quality photos will always have a favorable effect on users.
+They show life in church, full of emotions and joy.
 As for colors, dark shades prevail on the website.
 Also, if new visitors want to know about upcoming events — locations and schedules are indicated right below the main banner on the homepage.

 First Church.
 The First Church website offers a great homepage.
 Navigation bar moves when you scroll down, which is a convenient feature.
 The site contains a large number of call-to-action buttons.
 Also, in the navigation menu, they added I am — the new button that allows new visitors to get all essential information.
 The website design for the church was created considering the combination of an intuitive UX with a crowd-pleasing UI.